 Beyond that, make sure that there is also a fair amount of ‘dead’ space.
 The last thing anyone wants is to work in an office which is crammed to the walls with desks and computers.
 Your employees will work best if they feel that they have a bit of space to move around.
 It is a great idea, for this reason, to introduce a comfy relaxation area as well.
 What’s more, it helps to have a little space for the business to ‘grow into’.
 After all, there is every chance that your business will continue to grow in the future.
 It is helpful if you don’t have to change offices again straight away.
 Plan well; think of the future.

-There is one rule which applies equally as well to business as it does to real estate: location, location, location.
+There is one rule which applies equally as a real estate agent noted which is location, location, location.
 This famous adage works very well when it comes to choosing the right office space to move into.
 The location of your office is paramount, after all.
 Your employees need to be able to get there easily and without much fuss, for a start.
 If you relocate to somewhere further away, then people are unlikely to be very happy about it.
 You should ideally try to stay fairly central.
 Of course, it depends on where your business is located.
 But there is a fine balancing act which you need to consider if you want your office to work as smoothly as possible.
 If you are located in the city, don’t suddenly move your office to the suburbs.
 Your employees won’t appreciate the commute.
 However, there are downsides to being placed too centrally as well.
 For a lot of people, it helps to work somewhere slightly away from the centre of things.
 More information on the importance of location can be found at www.inc.com/magazine/20091001/.
 Once you find the right property for your office, you may apply for a bank statement mortgage to finance the real estate purchase.

 With a little dedication and some serious time put into it, you can find your new office easily.
 As long as you remember the importance of keeping your staff happy, and watching the pennies, you should be fine.